githubIEP/worldriskpollr/cran-comments.md

 do it.

 I have amended the code so it accesses the large data file online, processes it, and then caches it to the users computer for use in the package.

+Also, running rhub::check_for_cran() regenerates the following NOTES that  i understand can be ignored for the reasons above.

+### Note 3

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'David Hammond <dhammond@economicsandpeace.org>'

+### Note 4
+* checking examples ...
+[115s] NOTE
+Examples with CPU (user + system) or elapsed time > 5s
+                user system elapsed
+dot-wrp_check 101.85   2.39  106.27

+### Note 5
+* checking for detritus in the temp directory ...
+NOTE Found the following files/directories:
+  'lastMiKTeXException'